icicel/ahn/README.md

 - 674138th - 674138.
 - 0th - 0.

-And like regular numbers, spelled-out ordinals are translated by regular means.
+And like regular numbers, ordinal number words are translated by regular means.
 - first - m̀eoı
 - second - ót̂an
 - third - ıs̀en
 - sixhundredandseventyfourthousandonehundredandthirtyeighth - òfs̃anén̈anóĺaı̄m̂̃eıŝ̃öan̂ás̃anén̈anıs̀eı̄́̀dsıs
 - zeroth - b́êıs

+The thousands delimiter should be converted to the SI space.
+There is no need to add a delimiter if there is none.
+- 100,000 -> 100 000
+- 100000 -> 100000

+### Dates

 Numbers that are paired up with a month to form a date should be converted to the numerical D/M format instead, along with the month.
-This is done regardless of whether it's spelled-out or not.
+This is done regardless of whether it's a number word or not.
 - March 15th - 15/3
 - March 15 - 15/3
 - 15th of March - 15/3